Gene Boucher

-Gene Boucher (6 December 1933, Bohol, Philippines - 31 January 1994, Manhattan) was an American operatic baritone.
+Gene Boucher (December 6, 1933 – January 31, 1994) was an American operatic baritone.
 His career was chiefly associated with the Metropolitan Opera where he performed annually from 1965 until 1984 in more than 1000 performances in mainly comprimario roles.
 In 1964 he won the Metropolitan Opera National Council Auditions.
 In 1966 he created the role of Dolabella in the world premiere of Samuel Barber's Antony and Cleopatra.

 Life and career

-Born Eugene Boucher in the Philippines, Boucher was the son of Inez Boucher and grew up in Jefferson City, Missouri in the United States.
+Born in as Eugene Boucher in Bohol, Philippines, Boucher was the son of Inez Boucher and grew up in Jefferson City, Missouri, in the United States.
 He studied voice and English literature at Westminster College in Missouri, and afterwards pursued further studies in literature in France as a Fulbright Fellow.
 He then entered the Conservatoire de Lille where he earned a diploma in vocal performance.